-Deja vu is a feeling felt common throughout the eighty-seven minute running time of Blair Witch.
-The characters feel it from the retreading of familiar ground in the woods and finding the locations seen in footage from the woods.
-But the audience is bound to feel it more.
-The movie opens with a black screen proclaiming the footage as found, college students go into the Black Hills Forest of Burkittsville to film a documentary and weird events start happening.
+Deja vu is a common feeling throughout the 89-minute run time of “Blair Witch.”
+The characters feel it – from the retreading of familiar ground in the woods and finding the locations seen in the video footage – but the audience is bound to feel it too.
+The movie opens with a black screen proclaiming the footage as found, college students go into the Black Hills Forest of Burkittsville to film a documentary, and weird events start happening.

-Blair Witch, almost in a vein similar to 2015’s Star Wars: The Force Awakens, reuses many of the narrative threads that tied the original Blair Witch Project together.
-However, this is not really that bad, as it makes the film feel both accessible and even weirdly suspenseful.
-Anyone who has ever seen the original will likely see where Blair Witch goes, as many shots and scenes almost mirror that of The Blair Witch Project.
-What becomes strange is that because it feels so similar at points, there is this expectation of something that almost needs to happen.
-When it ultimately does, be it like it originally was or with some new twist, it still keeps that surprise.
-The tone, for example, feels like a good replica of the original movie’s, focusing on the approach of the unseen being more terrifying.
-However, there are some really interesting twists to this with both familiar elements, like the iconic Stickman, and some really intriguing elements to the supposed curse.
+“Blair Witch” reuses many of the narrative threads that tied the original “Blair Witch Project” together.
+However, this is not bad; it makes the film feel both accessible and even weirdly suspenseful.
+Anyone who has seen the original will likely see where “Blair Witch” is going, as many shots and scenes almost mirror the first film.
+And because it feels so similar at points, the plot creates an expectation of something that almost needs to happen.
+Yet when it ultimately does, it still keeps that surprise.
+The tone, for example, feels like a good replica of the original movie’s: the approach of the unseen is far more terrifying.
+However, there are some really interesting twists with familiar elements, like the iconic Stickman, and some intriguing new dimensions to the supposed curse.

-The only aspect where the movie differs is in the acting.
-Whereas The Blair Witch Project used practically unknown actors and made their characters fictional versions of them, Blair Witch just focuses on making some good characters.
-Thankfully, this did work to a pretty good degree.
-The characters are written fairly well and thankfully avoid falling into common stereotypes of the genre.
-The characters are not completely original and there does seem to be a slight influence from the original trio, but the characters are written better than the average for sure.
-The acting for the characters is also decently done for the most part, though some of the lines in the beginning can seem a bit overacted or cheesy.
-The acting does get intense once the curse takes its effect, and it does help to add up to an incredible finale.
+The only aspect where this movie differs from the first in the series is in the acting.
+“The Blair Witch Project” used practically unknown actors and made their characters fictional versions of them; “Blair Witch” just focuses on making good characters.
+Thankfully, this works.
+The characters are well written and avoid common stereotypes of the genre.
+The acting is decent, though some of the lines in the beginning are a bit overacted and cheesy.
+The action gets intense once the curse takes effect, and quality acting adds to the incredible finale.